 - Peel the onions and trim the bottoms so that they stand upright.
 Cut about 1/2 inch off the tops and set the trimmed parts aside.
 Put the onions on the baking sheet and give them a very quick spray of olive oil (this helps keep them from burning but isn’t essential).
 Sprinkle with a little salt (if using) and grind a little black pepper over them.

-- Bake them until tender and slightly caramelized around the edges, about 45 minutes.
+Bake them until tender and slightly caramelized around the edges, about 45 minutes.
 Remove from the oven and allow to cool slightly.
-Leave oven on, reducing the heat to 350 F.
+Leave the oven on, reducing the heat to 350 F.

-- While the onions are baking, prepare the pilaf.
+While the onions are baking, prepare the pilaf.
 Chop whatever is usable of the onion tops into small pieces.
-Heat a heavy saucepan with a tight-fitting top or a rice cooker sprayed lightly with olive oil.
+Heat a heavy saucepan with a tight-fitting top.
 Add the onions and sauté until tender.
 Add the rice and tomato paste and cook, stirring, for one minute more.

-- If you are using a rice cooker, add 2 3/4 cup water; if you’re cooking on the stove, use 2 1/2 cups water.
-Add the spices, lentils, and salt and stir to combine well.
-Cover, turn the heat to low, and cook for 30 minutes.
-Turn off or remove from heat.
+Add the 2 1/2, spices, lentils, and salt and stir to combine well.
+Cover, turn the heat to low (or set rice cooker to cook), and cook for 30 minutes.
+Remove pan from heat.

-- When the onions are cool enough to handle, remove their centers by pushing up from the bottom; be sure to leave a shell at least 2 or 3 layers thick.
+When the onions are cool enough to handle, remove their centers by pushing up from the bottom; be sure to leave a shell at least 2 or 3 layers thick.
 Cut off a bit of the onion center and return it to the onion to seal the bottom.
-Place the onions in a large, covered baking dish that has been lightly oiled.
+Place the onions in a large, covered baking dish that has been lightly oiled or lined with parchment.

 - Chop the onion centers and add them, the raisins, and the pine nuts to the rice mixture.
 Check the rice–it should still have some water in it.
 If if doesn’t, add 1/4 cup water.
 Spoon the rice mixture into the onions, pressing to pack it in and mounding it slightly over the top.
 Drizzle 1 tablespoon of water over the top of each onion, and put 2 tablespoons of water into the bottom of the baking dish.
 Cover tightly, and put in the oven.
 (If you have any rice mixture left over, put it in another covered baking dish and bake it along with the onions.)

-If you’d like to make the pilaf alone, sauté 1/2 cup of chopped onions at the beginning of step 4 and follow the basic directions, putting it into an oiled casserole dish for baking.
+If you’d like to make the pilaf alone, skip steps 1-3, sauté 1/2 cup of chopped onions at the beginning of step 4, and follow the basic directions, putting it into an oiled casserole dish for baking.